 Today, the 18th and 19th-century houses of the village center, many on their original site and filled with antique furnishings, reveal the lifestyles of Deerfielders from the time of the first English settlement to the Arts and Crafts Movement in the early 20th century.
 The village has been on the National Register of Historic Landmarks since 1962.

 More Things To Do Around Town

 A visit to Historic Deerfield is not complete unless you have explored the many outdoor activities and places of interest that are available in and around the village.
-Be sure to stop by The 1884 Deerfield Inn and Champney's Restaurant & Tavern for lodging, lunch and fine dining.
+Be sure to stop by The Deerfield Inn and Champney's Restaurant & Tavern, both owned and operated by Historic Deerfield, Inc., for lodging, lunch and fine dining.
 Next door to the Inn is the Museum Gift Shop & Bookstore, where you'll find distinctive shopping and a wide variety of American crafts, jewelry and reproductions, as well as souvenirs, books, and old-fashioned toys.

 Channing Blake Footpath

 Enjoy breathtaking scenery and interpretive panels on this one-third mile walk past a working farm and meadows to the Deerfield River.

 A source of fresh ingredients for open hearth cooking demonstrations, The Cooks Garden contains heirloom plants and herbs used in colonial New England.